k0emt/adventofcode2021/README.md

 ## Approach

 I will be tackling the problems with [Go](https://go.dev/).
 This is because I am working to improve my proficiency with the language.
+My goal is _not_ to quickly hack my way to the answer.
+My goal is explore Go and see what it takes to write quality code that solves the problems.

 ## Questions and Observations